Open navigation

 Social media

-Marcin Bejm, a Polish-qualified advocate, is a partner and Head of the Energy and Infrastructure Department at CMS Poland, leading a team of 30 lawyers.
-He has over 25 years of experience in advising on transactions and projects regarding various types of infrastructure assets carried out in Poland and across the CEE region.
+Marcin Bejm, a Polish-qualified advocate, is a partner and Head of the Energy and Infrastructure Practice at CMS Poland, leading a team of 40 lawyers.

-Marcin provides legal advice to entities involved in greenfield and brownfield investments regarding hard and social infrastructure.
-He has experience in advising on transactions and projects carried out in virtually all key infrastructure sectors, including airports, seaports, motorways, railways, healthcare, mass transportation, renewable energy, waste management, IT, urban regeneration, water and sewage, as well as the oil and gas sectors.
+Marcin has over 25 years of experience in advising on transactions and projects regarding various types of energy and infrastructure assets carried out in Poland and across the CEE region.
+He provides legal advice to entities involved in greenfield and brownfield energy and infrastructure investments and gained experience in advising on transactions and projects carried out in all key sectors, including nuclear, SMRs, WtE, airports, seaports, motorways, mass transportation, renewable energy, waste management, urban regeneration, water and sewage, data centers and oil and gas.

 His clients include industry sponsors, contractors, institutional investors, infrastructure funds, international financial institutions, sovereign wealth funds, developments banks, project finance banks, local governments and utility companies.